 Let’s go back to the basics of how to charge a sealed lead acid battery.
 The most common charging method is a three-stage approach: the initial charge (constant current), the saturation topping charge (constant voltage), and the float charge.

 In Stage 1, as shown above, the current is limited to avoid damage to the battery.
 The rate of change in voltage continually changes during Stage 1 eventually beginning to plateau when the full charge voltage limit is approached.
 The constant current/Stage 1 portion of the charge is crucial before moving onto the next stage.
 Stage 1 charging is typically done at 10%-30% (0.1C to 0.3C) current of the capacity rating of the battery or less.

-Stage 2, constant voltage, begins when the voltage reaches the voltage limit (14.7V for fast charging SLA batteries).
+Stage 2, constant voltage, begins when the voltage reaches the voltage limit (14.7V for fast charging SLA batteries, 14.4V for most others).
 During this stage, the current draw gradually decreases as the topping charge of the battery continues.
 This stage terminates when the current falls below 5% of the battery’s rated capacity.
 The last stage, the float charge, is necessary to keep the battery from self-discharging and losing capacity.

 LIFEPO4 BATTERY CHARGING PROFILE

 A LiFePO4 battery uses the same constant current and constant voltage stages as the SLA battery.
 Even though these two stages are similar and perform the same function, the advantage of the LiFePO4 battery is that the rate of charge can be much higher, making the charge time much faster.